parca-dev/docs/docs/rust-jemalloc-support.md

 # Profiling Rust Memory Usage with Jemalloc

-Out jemalloc integration makes it possible to profile heap usage of Rust programs, as long as you are willing to use the jemalloc allocator.
+Our jemalloc integration makes it possible to profile heap usage of Rust programs, as long as you are willing to use the jemalloc allocator.